 Then I moved on to the bodice, again finish the edges of all pieces.
 To save a little time I sew all the long seams in one continuous line before I piece them together so that’s the front and back princess seams and the long sleeve seams.

-The sleeves were made from the same set of pattern blocks and seems to have worked reasonably well.
+The sleeves were made from the same set of pattern blocks and seem to have worked reasonably well.
 Sleeve heads are formed using the gathering method – two lines of loose stitches are put in between the notches and pulled to gather the sleeve head and create some fullness.
 Spread evenly then pressed this makes the lovely shoulder shape which is then inserted into the armhole.
 Although I find this method not as easy as attaching a sleeve on the flat, for woven fabrics this is the more elegant solution.

 The bodice and trousers are joined by matching seams and notches and rejoice – it fit!
 Then it was time to insert the zip.
 This was the most challenging part of this make as I couldn’t quite figure out a neat insertion.
 I created a kind of placket by making two vertical bands to which I attached the zip and then inserted the whole thing into the front seam.
 The metal zip is a bit longer than the opening I wanted and I didn’t want the agony of trying to shorten it, so I put it in as it is leaving some extra inside.
-It also meant that bottom of the zip was awkward to sew too.
+It also meant that the bottom of the zip was awkward to sew too.
 This finish seems a bit ‘bodge it and scarper’ so I may have to revisit when I have come up with a better method.
-Still I’m going with it for now.
+Still, I’m going with it for now.
 Strangely I don’t have any photos of this bit I must have been so wound up in finding a solution that I forgot to take pics.